-The Challenge is open to teams of up to five students from universities or UTCs.
+The Challenge is open to teams of 2-6 students from universities or UTCs.
 Teams in the UK will compete in regional competitions from March to June, leading to a national final for the regional winners, hosted at the Institution of Mechanical Engineers in London, at the start of the following academic year.

 Each year students are challenged to undertake a specific project.

 This year, the project brief is to build a repeatable vehicle.
 The vehicle can be any movable device – wheeled, walking, sliding, jumping, rolling or other.
 It must move from a point on a flat surface to touch a wall placed at right angles to the point and then return to stop as close as possible to the start point.
 The device is to be started manually, but once it is underway, no interference or outside control is allowed.
 The project represents the first stages of a robotic device that could be used for materials handling purposes.
 The device can be of any construction and propulsion method, limited only by cost and size (the finer details of which will be shared in September).

 We are very pleased to announce that from 2024, students from university technical colleges (UTCs) are now invited to compete in the Foundation Class (formerly known as the First Year Competition) alongside students in the first year of their undergraduate degree.

 We are also delighted to announce the Advanced Class (formerly known as the Second Year Competition) is now open to any student wishing to participate, from UTC to the final year of an undergraduate degree.
 Mixed-year teams from the same educational establishment are welcome.

 We will also be adding in a Concept class as well which will be open to all entrants up to the first year of their undergraduate degree (full details to follow).